lady-h-world/My_Garden/reading_pages/Garden_Market/customized_pipeline4.md

 ##### Data Drift Monitoring Pipeline Code

 As we saw in `run.py`, Task Data Drift Moniroting is independent from the model pipeline, it can be executed at any time.
-In the industry, you can also schdule a periodically running data monitoring job and display the output on a dashboard, or send alerts whenever something unexpected happened.
+In the industry, you can also schdule a periodical data monitoring job and display the output on a dashboard, or send alerts whenever something unexpected happened.

 <p align="left">
 <img src="https://github.com/lady-h-world/My_Garden/blob/main/images/Garden_Market_images/customized_pipeline/run_monitoring.png" width="453" height="440" />